angxionglin/LTA/README.md

 ### Choose the Visual Studio you prefer to use
 Tested with VS Community 2022 and VS Commmunity 2019.
 You can find these [here](https://visualstudio.microsoft.com/downloads/)

+Go to Visual Studio Installer and Download the Necessary Workloads Stated Below:

 Under Desktop & Mobile Section
 - Universal Windows Platform Development
 - .NET Desktop Development